-A Medicaid beneficiary identified for the lock-in program is restricted to a single prescriber and pharmacy in order to obtain opioid analgesics, benzodiazepines and certain anxiolytics.
+A Medicaid beneficiary identified for the lock-in program is restricted to a single prescriber and pharmacy in order to obtain opioid analgesics and benzodiazepines.
+The beneficiary may request two prescribers in the event one prescriber is responsible for prescribing benzodiazepine medications and the other prescriber is responsible for prescribing opiate medications or when both prescribers are practicing in the same clinic.
+The beneficiary may request two separate pharmacies when one pharmacy dispenses benzodiazepine medications, and the other pharmacy is responsible for dispensing opiate medications.
+A secondary pharmacy may also be allowed temporarily if the primary pharmacy does not have the drug in stock.
 The beneficiary shall obtain all prescriptions for these medications from their lock-in prescriber and lock-in pharmacy in order for the claim to pay.
-Claims submitted that are written by a prescriber or filled at a pharmacy other than those listed on the lockin file are denied.
+Claims submitted that are written by a prescriber or filled at a pharmacy other than those listed on the lock-in file are denied.

-A beneficiary who qualifies for the program shall be notified and locked in for two years after which time they shall be removed from the program if they no longer meet the criteria.
-A beneficiary who continues to meet the criteria is locked in for another two years.
+A beneficiary who qualifies for the program shall be notified and locked in for two years after which time they shall be removed from the program.
 Once released from the lock-in program, prescription claims continue to be monitored.
 If a beneficiary meets the criteria again after being released from the program, they shall be re-identified for the lock-in program.
 The beneficiary cannot change their lock-in prescriber or pharmacy without authorization from NC Medicaid.